nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 annotation for node selection

 # 5- Let's jam!
 ## 5-a Prep Vault
-Before we begin with all the k8s stuff and helm charts and all, we have to prep vault with some simple tasks: enable a secret engine (kv) and create a policy for our workload.
+Before we begin with all the K8s stuff and helm charts and all, we have to prep vault with some simple tasks:
+- enable a secret engine (kv)
+and
+- create a policy for our workload.

 > Quick reminder, when setting up an authentication method, you create roles to which policies are attached.
 Then when authenticating, a client can claim a role and get the associated policies.

-For our demo, I'll be using a busybox.
-As I said, I don't have fancy application with front and back and whatnot.
-So first things first, let's create a policy with a `busybox.hcl` definition file
+For our demo, I'll be using a busybox. <br>
+As I said, I don't have fancy vault aware application with front and back and whatnot.
+So first things first, let's create a policy with a `busybox.hcl` definition file.

 ```hcl
 path "secret/*" {